Polycystic Ovary Syndrome (PCOS)

 Treatments plans for PCOS can focus on reversing the symptoms of the disorder or restoring ovulation to help the patient become pregnant.
 A physician may also recommend weight loss or exercise to manage symptoms.

-The doctor may address a patient’s needs by prescribing medications such as birth control to slow the production of androgens, or insulin-sensitizing medications to stabilize blood sugar levels.
+The PCOS specialist may address a patient’s needs by prescribing medications such as birth control to slow the production of androgens, or insulin-sensitizing medications to stabilize blood sugar levels.
 Approximately 50% of women with PCOS experience insulin resistance.
 Approximately 40% of women who had PCOS-related insulin resistance were diagnosed with a form of diabetes between the ages of 30 and 40, so it is important that women who have this symptom be screened for diabetes.